 Please feel free to get in touch with any questions, queries or ideas for joint research at any time.
-I can be reached at:
+Pandemic notwithstanding, I would normally be based in:

 University of Glasgow

 Currently, I am of course working from home so email is the best way to contact me.
 If you're at the University (studying or employed), you can also reach me on MS Teams.
 There are further links under Additional Information that include more about me, if you're particularly interested!

 Research title: Game-theoretic and probabilistic methods applied to spatial network models of contagion

 I am working on using graph problems and games such as the Firefighter Problem to model scenarios such as disease spread and dissemination of ideas through communications networks.
 In particular, I am interested in how applying stochastic and game-theoretic methods to Firefighter may imbue the model with more realistic features representing agency-based considerations.
 For instance, we might introduce a probability of contraction as well as the usual probability of propagation, removing the assumption that entire populations are well mixed and have equal chance of passing on and contracting the contagion.

 I am also interested in the ethical implications and payoff considerations when introducing various measures to limit the spread of disease or communications across a given network.
 Because my research is so context-driven, such considerations very important considerations to include in any published results.

 Below are other areas of study I have researched and would be happy to take up again.

 - Using mathematical techniques to describe acoustical principles, such as using solutions to the acoustic wave equation in different coordinate systems (and examining useful boundary conditions).
 I used this to help understand the mathematics of Helmholtz resonators.

 - Formal logic